 What’s starts a criminal case or DUI case in California court?

-A criminal case begins in California court when the prosecuting attorney – the District Attorney, City Attorney or City Prosecutor – files a case in court against someone for committing a crime against the State of California.
+A DUI – which is a certain type of criminal case – begins in California court when the prosecuting attorney – the District Attorney, City Attorney or City Prosecutor – files a case in court against someone for committing a crime against the State of California.
 If you are found guilty of a crime, you face paying fines, probation, jail and/or prison.

 What are the types of crimes in California?